William Carver (outlaw): Early life, outlaw life

 On August 29, 1900, Carver, Kid Curry, Cassidy, and the Sundance Kid robbed a Union Pacific train near Tipton, Wyoming, with a take that exceeded $30,000.
 The gang split up to avoid pursuing posses, and Carver fled south.
 Carver was later involved in the robbery of a "Great Northern" train near Wagner, Montana.

 He was shot and killed in Jack Owens' Bakery the night of April 2, 1901 in Sonora, Texas, by Sheriff E. S. "Lige" Briant and his deputies.
 With guns drawn on entry, they attempted to arrest Carver and George Kilpatrick on suspicion of the murder of Oliver Thornton in Concho County.
 Kilpatrick made a fumbling motion and Carver's gun never cleared the holster before he was shot six times.
 Before he died, he was heard muttering "Die game, boys!"
 Kilpatrick lived, and later cleared Carver of the murder.
 It was later thought that Harvey "Kid Curry" Logan was responsible for Thornton's murder.

-Will Carver's grave marker only has the date he was killed.